stacksgov/sips/sips/sip-027/sip-027-non-sequential-multisig-transactions.md

 When verifying a transaction, the implementation verifies the sponsor spending condition (if present), and then the origin spending condition.
 It effectively performs the signing algorithm again, but this time, it verifies signatures and recovers public keys.
+Per SIP-005:

 0. Extract the public key(s) and signature(s) from the spending condition.
-1. Clear the spending condition.
+1. Zero the spending condition.
 2. Serialize the transaction into a byte sequence, and hash it to form an initial `sighash`.
 3. Calculate the `presign-sighash` from the `sighash`, authorization type byte, fee, and nonce.
 4. Use the `presign-sighash` and the next (public key encoding byte, ECDSA recoverable signature) pair to recover the public key that generated it.

-For sequential hash modes `0x00`, `0x01`, `0x02`, and `0x03`:

-5. Calculate the `postsign-sighash` from `presign-sighash`, the signature, public key encoding byte,
-6. Repeat steps 3-5 for each signature, so that all of the public keys are recovered.
-7. Verify that the sequence of public keys hash to the address, using the address's indicated public key hashing algorithm, and the number of signatures matches **exactly** the required number of signatures.

 For non-sequential hash modes `0x05` and `0x07`: